Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Graph Embedding and its optimization problem

-where $\lambda$ is the trace ratio calculated by applying an iterative process.
-After obtaining the trace ratio value $\lambda^{*}$, the optimal projection matrix $\matrix{V}^{*}$ is obtained by substituting $\lambda^{*}$ to the trace difference problem in Eq. (\ref{Eq:TraceDifference}) and maximizing its value.
+where $\lambda$ is the trace ratio calculated by applying an iterative process as described in \cite{jia2009trace} and \cite{guo2003generalized}.
+After obtaining the trace ratio value $\lambda^{*}$, the optimal projection matrix $\matrix{V}^{*}$ is obtained by substitution of $\lambda^{*}$ into the trace difference problem in Eq. (\ref{Eq:TraceDifference}) and maximisation of its value.